ameyb/genai-chatbot/README.md

-# Build intelligent data layers using scalable GenAI apps with YugabyteDB and LittleHorse Enterprise
+# Build intelligent data apps using scalable GenAI apps with YugabyteDB and LittleHorse Enterprise

 This example simulates a Retrieval Augmented Generation (RAG) - Contextual Data Retrieval workflow for real-time data processing and summarization.
 This workflow leverages a Yugabyte database with PGvector for vector indexing & storage and LittleHorse for workflow orchestration.